Yamenher/X-Signer/README.md

-##Permissions
+## Permissions

--Storage Access: Required for reading and saving APK/AAB files.
+- Storage Access: Required for reading and saving APK/AAB files.

--Internet Access: Used only for checking app updates via Google Firebase.
+- Internet Access: Used only for checking app updates via Google Firebase.

-##Privacy
+## Privacy

--The app does not collect or share any personal data.
+- The app does not collect or share any personal data.

--All data is stored locally and encrypted for security.
+- All data is stored locally and encrypted for security.

--The app does not target children.
+- The app does not target children.

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the custom License - see the [LICENSE](https://github.com/Yamenher/X-Signer?tab=License-1-ov-file#) file for details.